Multi-Satellite Orbit Determination

 Orbit Determination Tool Kit (ODTK) is AGI’s orbit determination technology that processes a variety of tracking measurement types to generate spacecraft ephemeris predictions and associated error uncertainty covariances.

 ODTK is a standalone product that can interface with STK to analyze ephemeris predictions.
 In addition to providing single-satellite orbit determination capabilities, ODTK facilitates multi-satellite orbit determination where relative measurements between satellites can be considered by the estimator.

 By leveraging ODTK’s multi-satellite orbit determination capabilities, you can effectively estimate measurement errors and biases, process measurements for spacecraft formations and incorporate relative measurements in their simulations.

 Watch the Tech Talk on multi-satellite orbit determination with ODTK, given by AGI Chief Orbital Scientist, Dr. James Woodburn:

-For more information, see the Orbit Determination Tool Kit spec sheet.
+For more information, see the Orbit Determination Tool Kit brochure.